Upper Saucon Township, Pennsylvania: Roads and highways

 As of 2022, there were 131.43 mi of public roads in Upper Saucon Township, of which 50.61 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 80.82 mi were maintained by the township.

 Upper Saucon has three north-to-south numbered routes: Pennsylvania Route 309, Pennsylvania Route 145, and Pennsylvania Route 378.
-In Lanark, 309 comes north from Philadelphia via Quakertown to join Interstate 78 coming east from New York City and cross the mountain to Allentown.

-PA 145 and PA 378 come south from Center City Allentown and Bethlehem, respectively, to meet PA 309 in Lanark and Center Valley, respectively.
-Other major roads in the township include Beverly Hills Road, Blue Church Road, Blue Church Road South, Center Valley Parkway/Saucon Valley Road, Lanark Road, Limeport Pike, Locust Valley Road (turns into Allentown Road in Lower Milford Township before exiting Lehigh County), Main Street (in Center Valley), Oakhurst Drive/Vera Cruz Road, and Passer Road.

 Public transportation

 LANta Route 323 serves Upper Saucon to and from Allentown.